waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategy: Olivine Lighthouse 6F
 - Systematic Exploration: Walk the perimeter clockwise starting from (10, 15) to uncover Jasmine's location.
-- Target: Reach (17, 11) to explore the eastern perimeter.
+- Target: Reach (17, 7) to explore the northeastern corner.